Yaruno292/ExcelToJson/README.md

 errorBool, errorAction and comma are variables that are empty unless it needs to be added to the string.

 At last it sets the error messege underneath the textarea.

+## What i used
+This script needs js-xlsx library
+It uses xlsx.full.min.js
+You can download it [here](https://github.com/SheetJS/js-xlsx)